rsync,

 an excellent outline for teaching new staff what they need to know.

-Adding new checks to the hostlint
+Adding new checks to the hostlint repository

 is a great warm-up to getting superuser access.